stat545ubc-2023/mda-Sebastian-Santana-Ort/Milestone 2/Mini-Project-2.md

 > Now that I have some additional information, my research questions
 > could be refined further (specially questions 1 and 2).
 The variable
-> computed for question 3 seemed interested by what was shown in the
+> computed for question 3 seemed interesting by what was shown in the
 > graph from questionn 4.
 However, the bar chart in question 4 also
 > helped me see that cell sizes are too small for me to be able to do
 > further statistical testing based on the mean vs worst difference